janklab/MatlabProjectTemplate-gh-pages/docs/FAQ.md

 ### Why is there _so much stuff_ in this?
 It's supposed to be a "basic" template!

 Well: Matlab is a great tool, but as a programming language, its software development toolchain is somewhat anemic, and is oriented towards manual, interactive use.
+Plus its basic file IO API hs problems.
 So your project has to fill in the gaps.

 For example: the Matlab `.prj` file format for generating Matlab Toolbox `.mltbx` files has a design flaw that bakes in _absolute_ paths to your source code in the `.prj` file, which makes it unusable for projects with multiple developers.
 So we have to add in an additional layer to dynamically generate the `.prj` file from a `.prj.in` file and `package_toolbox`.
 And the Matlab Compiler and Toolbox builder both require you to have your project on the Matlab path and initialized, so we need to add in a layer of launcher scripts that can do that from the command line.

+As far as Matlab itself, the `fopen`, `copyfile`, `rmdir` functions all return status codes instead of raising an `error()` on failure, which means you need to write a lot of return-value-checking code if you use them directly.
+You really need to have exception-oriented wrappers for all of them if you want to write concise, correct code.

 And half the stuff in here is just about making decent documentation for your project; surely you want that!